geodezyx.stats package

 Parameters:

-• data (array-like) – Input values.
+• data (array-like) – Input data values.

 Returns:

-The Median Absolute Deviation value.
+result – The Median Absolute Deviation.

 Return type: